MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 To use QnA Maker in your bot, you need an existing knowledge base in the [QnA Maker](https://www.qnamaker.ai/) portal.
 Your bot then can use the knowledge base to answer the user's questions.

 For new bot development, consider using [Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents).
-If you need to create a new knowledge base for a Bot Framework SDK bot, see the following Cognitive Services articles:
+If you need to create a new knowledge base for a Bot Framework SDK bot, see the following Azure AI services articles:

 - [What is question answering?](/azure/cognitive-services/language-service/question-answering/overview)
 - [Create an FAQ bot](/azure/cognitive-services/language-service/question-answering/tutorials/bot-service)